Chesterfield Borough Council elections

 Chesterfield Borough Council elections are held every four years.
 Chesterfield Borough Council is the local authority for the non-metropolitan district of Chesterfield in Derbyshire, England.
-Since the last boundary changes in 2003, 48 councillors have been elected from 20 wards.
+Since the last boundary changes in 2003, 48 councillors have been elected from 19 wards.

+However, the 2023 elections will be fought under new boundaries with the number of Councillors reducing from 48 to 40.

 Political control

 Chesterfield was a municipal borough from 1836 until 1974.
 The borough was reformed under the Local Government Act 1972, gaining Staveley and Brimington and becoming a non-metropolitan district.
 The first election to the reformed council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
 Since 1973 political control of the council has been held by the following parties:

 Leadership

 The leaders of the council since 2001 have been: